-- Guaranteed Interview Scheme (GIS) - to be eligible for the GIS you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
-Those eligible for the GIS (and eligible for ST3) will be guaranteed an invitation to interview.
-For specialties using the cascadeable model, t hose eligible will be guaranteed an invitation to interview at one of their regional preferences.
+- Disability confident scheme - to be eligible you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
+Those eligible (and eligible for ST3) will be guaranteed an invitation to interview.
 Go to the GOV.UK website for more information.

 - Special circumstances - where you either: are the primary carer for someone who is disabled (as defined by the Equality Act 2010), or have a medical condition or disability for which ongoing follow up for the condition in a specified location is an absolute requirement, you could be eligible for this scheme.

 If you wish to be considered, you will need to answer 'yes' to the question on the form and email the relevant form, together with evidence of your circumstances, to firstname.lastname@example.org.
 Guidance on what evidence you should provide can be found in the Specialty Recruitment Applicant Handbook, which is available in the resource bank of the Specialty Training website, along with the forms to be submitted.